 The big red heart of Valentine’s Day speaks volumes about love, both human and spiritual.
 Romantic, passionate love opens our hearts naturally and makes us so happy!
 But an open heart is essential in so many ways for thriving in life, though sometimes having an open heart can be a challenge.
 Let’s explore why it is so important and how we can maintain it.

 When we talk about an open heart, we are actually referring to a spiritual organ called the heart chakra.
 I love that even cultures who know nothing about chakras, know that love is a heart thing.
-The heart chakra is an almost magical organ which reaches beyond the individual ego life and connects us with what is beyond…other people, life forms and even God (by whatever name you call that One).
+The heart chakra is an almost magical organ that reaches beyond the individual ego life and connects us with what is beyond…other people, life forms, and even God (by whatever name you call that One).
 It is through an open heart chakra that we receive love, give love, communicate telepathically, release pain and suffering, receive healing, grow spiritually, allow our Higher Self and Higher Intelligence to express through us and so much more.

 But whenever we experience negativity or suffering, our heart is inclined to close.
 It withdraws from our unity with Higher Intelligence and love; it shuts the door on the release of suffering and we find ourselves in a state of limitation and misery.
 This is the root of anger and depression, it is an expression of fear and it is not a place we want to live.
 Opening the heart chakra in these situations is an act of willful choice.
 It is a choice to love and to trust in the greater good.
 It is a willingness to accept what is and believe in something better.
-And when we open our heart, the unconditional love of the One begins to transform our situations.
+And when we open our hearts, the unconditional love of the One begins to transform our situations.
 The heart chakra is the transformer, and when it is open to the One miracles happen, God can act in the world.
 This is the magic we hold in our hearts!

 I have watched this magic happen thousands of times during my work as a healer and teacher.
 Helping people choose to break down the walls that separate them from unity and love is the nature of my work, and I love it.

-People begin building walls from the first time they are hurt emotionally, mentally or physically, and so throughout our lives, these walls may grow unless we open our heart and allow them to dissolve.
+People begin building walls from the first time they are hurt emotionally, mentally or physically, and so throughout our lives, these walls may grow unless we open our hearts and allow them to dissolve.
 An open heart is an act of forgiveness, and I always believe that forgiveness is the height of enlightened self-interest!
 It sets us free and allows us to thrive.
 It doesn’t matter whether or not something deserves forgiveness; forgiveness is like oxygen, you can’t really live without it.
 Not forgiving is like holding your breath and slowly suffocating!

 Every hurt requires forgiveness because otherwise we can hold onto the pain and it can be a brick in the wall that restricts our hearts.
 Pain is an attention-getter!
 So whenever you experience it, try loving the hurt part, and then meditating on what you can learn from the experience.
 What is your unconscious or higher consciousness trying to get through your head?
 Open your heart, embrace the pain, love yourself and discover the gift that pain is bringing you.